 Many landlords have spoken out, indicating feelings of victimisation, having faced elevated tax obligations and heavier general restrictions as of late.
 In turn, some are finding the prospect of maintaining their portfolios too much hassle to justify the income generated.

-“Letting property looks altogether different to landlords now: it looks like a much risker proposition, delivering a lower level of return and with a lot more hassle,” commented Dr Julie Rugg, lead author of the report.
+“Letting property look altogether different to landlords now: it is a riskier proposition, delivering a lower level of return and with a lot more hassle,” commented Dr Julie Rugg, lead author of the report.

-“As one landlord said to me, ‘stocks and shares may not deliver the same level of return, but they don’t phone me on a Sunday morning because the boiler’s bust’”.
+“As one landlord said to me, ‘stocks and shares may not deliver the same level of return, but they don’t call me on a Sunday morning because the boiler’s bust’”.

-“It remains the case that there are potentially strong returns to be earned in the buy-to-let market and we continue to see landlords buying rental properties whilst our research indicates that many more potential landlords are considering going into the market too.”
+“It remains the case that there are potentially strong returns to be earned in the buy-to-let market, and we continue to see landlords buying rental properties while our research indicates that many more potential landlords are considering going into the market too.”

-The report published by the Nottingham indicated that the main motivations for landlords planning to sell were the current regulatory environment (52%), followed by personal circumstances (41%), reduced tax benefits (24%) and problems with tenants during the Coronavirus crisis (21%).
+The report published by Nottingham indicated that the main motivations for landlords planning to sell were the current regulatory environment (52%), followed by personal circumstances (41%), reduced tax benefits (24%), and problems with tenants during the Coronavirus crisis (21%).